go-kawser/ContextX-React-Firebase-Starter/README.md

-# Context-X - Advanced React + Firebase Auth Starter with Tailwind and DaisyUI
+# Context-X - Advanced React and Firebase Auth Starter

 A modern, production-ready authentication starter built with **React**, **Vite**, **Firebase Authentication**, **Tailwind CSS**, and **DaisyUI**.
 Seamlessly manage user authentication, protected routes, and beautiful UI - all with best practices and extensibility in mind.